UMapx/UMapx.Imaging/README.md

 Most two-image filters require matching dimensions; geometric filters such as `Resize` and `Crop` use a destination sized for their output.

-Filters operating on pixel buffers expect `PixelFormat.Format32bppArgb`.
+Most filters process pixel buffers in `PixelFormat.Format32bppArgb` format.
+Their `Bitmap` overloads manage locking and request this buffer format internally, so 24-bit RGB images such as the JPEG in the example can be processed directly.
+GDI+ may use a temporary buffer during locking.
-Use `To32bpp()` to prepare an input image.
-The `Bitmap` overloads manage pixel buffer locking internally.
-When calling a `BitmapData` overload, the caller owns the lock and must release it, including when processing throws.
+`To32bpp()` creates a separate bitmap in 32-bit ARGB format; it is optional for these inputs.
+When calling a `BitmapData` overload, supply the format required by the filter and release the lock yourself, including when processing throws.

 Matrix conversions use `[height, width]` arrays. `ToRGB()` returns normalized `float[,]` planes in **B, G, R** order; `ToRGB(alpha: true)` appends an alpha